CMU-17-356/dronuts-2019-group-1/README.md

 This repository contains the Dronuts implementation from Andy Gao, Joyce Chen, and Jonathan Fung.
 All code was written for the Carnegie Mellon University course 17-356, Software Engineering for Startups (https://cmu-17-356.github.io/).

 Check our site here: http://104.210.57.53/

+### How to run the application locally and via docker-compose (e.g. development vs production variations as well)
+The application can be run in development mode locally by using `npm start` to run both the server and client for our web app.
+These can be accessed by their respective directories in the repo.
+To view the web app in browser, navigate to http://localhost:3000.
+The page will reload if you make edits.

+Running `npm run build` will create an optimized production build for the app, which is minified and has the filenames hashed.

+### Make and deploy changes through Travis CI
+Commits are automatically built through Travis CI, the Continuous Integration Tool used for this project.
+This tests to ensure that the code can build correctly, before allowing any changes to be pushed to the repo.

+### Deploy on Azure VMs

+### How to run linting, tests, and npm-cleanup scripts/tools